andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/01-60_deg_north.md

 a couple hours of caffeine fueled work at the Ghost before relocating to the Jefferson Market Library.

-Completed in 1877, the High Victorian Gothic jewel serves as an ideal locale to finish out my work week.
+Completed in 1877, this High Victorian Gothic jewel serves as the perfect locale to finish out my work week.
 Originally built as the Third Judicial District Courthouse, the court adjudicated on the activities of the The Tederloin, Manhattan's entertainment and red light district of the era.
 It would come as no surprise, then, that the nation's first night court was established here.
+The beautiful brick-arched basement where I stopped to use the loo, was then used as a holding area for prisoners as they awaited their judgement.

 By 1945 the court had relocated and the structure fell into disrepair.
 Despite being voted as one of the top ten most beautiful buildings